WordPress' Dirty Little Secret

 But as the web’s most popular content management system, WordPress’ reputation precedes it.
 Out of the box, WordPress is a simple, easy-to-use piece of software that was originally intended for blogging.

 It even has a famous 5-minute install which makes it easy for even someone with very little technical skills to get going with it.
 And many web hosts even offer a “one-click” install from their control panel—you don’t even have to know what a MySQL database is!

 When you get past that simplicity, most websites are not just simple diary-style blogs.
 They need tweaks and changes and custom post types and special fields to help organize website content and make the site work in their favor.

 With thousands of free plugins, it also gives beginning website developers and end users an unfounded confidence in their website creation abilities.
-For example:

 - Need a web store?
 Install WooCommerce!

 - How about a contact form?
 Ninja Forms has got you covered.

 - Need some SEO kung-fu voodoo?
 Yoast has got your back when it comes to Google.

 You can probably see where this is going.
 Just by installing and activating these plugins will not transform your WordPress website installation into a multi-million dollar e-commerce and content marketing machine that tops the search results.

 If it were that easy, everyone would be doing it!